 Luxor’s parking fees may appear expensive, but they are competitive when compared to other prominent hotels and casinos on the Las Vegas Strip.

-Either way, spending $15 on parking for up to 24 hrs is money you don’t have for something else that’s much more fun like checking out Carrot Top at the Luxor.
+Either way, spending $18 on parking for up to 24 hrs is money you don’t have for something else that’s much more fun, like catching a Carrot Top show at the Luxor.